NHSDigital/vaccinations-app/README.md

 (Note that this has also been configured as a pre-commit hook that will run automatically before each commit)

 ### Deploy your local changes to AWS dev environment
+A detailed description of our infrastructure is outlined [here](infrastructure/README.md).

 We use terraform workspaces to distinguish each developer.
 So make sure you use your own unique combination of initials, to set the workspace.
 Use maximum 4 chars, otherwise you might not be able to deploy due to max limits on resource names.